 - Want to share the journey with friends who are cheering you on

 Eating well + getting plenty of sleep + exercising regularly = Better ability to focus

 We can relate to the pitfalls and hurdles ADHDers experience when it comes to starting and maintaining habits.
 We are right there with you.
-The facilitators are also working on creating healthy habits while coping with ADHD.

 - Meetings are energizing and fun